jutkko/copy-pasta/README.md

 be the same one!**

 ## How does it work?
-Are you super paranoid of security?
+Are you super paranoid about security?
 Do you sweat if you copy your credentials into a copy buffer and leave it there?
 Then you should read on.
-Here is a diagram that briefly describes how `copy-past` works.
+Here is a diagram that briefly describes how `copy-pasta` works.

 <img src="/figures/how-it-works.png" width="750">